oukaire/oukaire.github.io/md/mystory.md

+From friendly feedbacks, I learned to share stories of myself.
+Here I share more of a miniature story, not to ruin a book I hope to write.

 ### Background
 I was born in Abuja, Nigeria where I completed most of my early schooling.
 I graduated from [Federal Government Academy](http://www.fgasuleja.com.ng) in 2012 and [African Leadership Academy](http://www.africanleadershipacademy.org) in 2014.